Skip to main content

 Build layers

-You can combine operations to implement neural network layers from scratch.
-The following example shows a simple linear layer: the linear_layer function uses the @ operator for matrix multiplication and the + operator for bias addition, while the activation step uses F.relu() from the functional API.
+You can combine operations to implement neural network layers.
+The following example shows a linear layer using @ for matrix multiplication, + for bias addition, and F.relu() for the activation step.
 Pre-built layers like nn.Linear work this way internally.
-Understanding operations lets you build custom layers when you need behavior beyond what standard layers provide:
+Understanding the operations gives you the foundation for custom layers when standard ones don't fit:

 def linear_layer(x: Tensor, weights: Tensor, bias: Tensor) -> Tensor: